agens-no/EllipticCurveKeyPair/README.md

 He shared som [very valuable insights](https://forums.developer.apple.com/message/84684#84684) with regards to exporting the public key in the proper DER X.509 format.

+### SHA256

+The `SHA256` class (originally `SHA2.swift`) is found in the invaluable [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) library by [Marcin Krzyżanowski](http://www.krzyzanowskim.com/).
+The class has been heavily altered in order to strip it down to its bare minimum for what we needed in this project.

 ## FAQ